Timeline of WordPress and WP Engine Drama

 Source

 September 21st, 2024 – Matt publishes a blog post on the WordPress Foundation website (.org) titled “WP Engine is not WordPress”.
 This blog post is then pushed to the admin dashboard of every WordPress installation in the world.
 In the blog post Matt refers to WP Engine as “a cancer”.
 In the blog post Matt posits that WP Engine confuses consumers into thinking it is official WordPress hosting, which only his for-profit company has the right to claim.
-He bases this on the fact that his monther was confused by the brand WP Engine – the same brand he invested in for 7-years.
+He bases this on the fact that his mother was confused by the brand WP Engine – the same brand he invested in for 7-years.

 Source